Tim Quy

 Timothy Graham Quy (/kwaɪ/ KWY; 14 August 19612 February 2023) was a British musician, best known as the percussionist for the rock band Cardiacs from 1981 to 1990.
 Initially the band's sound engineer, Quy first gigged as reserve bass player in 1980 and joined full-time on percussion in 1981.
 He became a key part of the band's classic six-piece lineup, performing on all their releases from The Seaside (1983) to On Land and in the Sea (1989), and was a popular face in the UK underground.
 Quy's last performance with Cardiacs was documented in the live video All That Glitters Is a Mares Nest (1992), where his marimba figures particularly high in the mix.

 From 2020, several crowdfunding campaigns were created to help Quy through a series of health problems.
 In 2023, it was announced that Quy had died, prompting reactions from music outlets and Cardiacs members.
-For 2024 Cardiacs performances, Craig Fortnam of North Sea Radio Orchestra took over Quy's role as percussionist and covers his parts.
+For performances since 2024, Craig Fortnam of North Sea Radio Orchestra took over Quy's role as percussionist and covers his parts.

 Career

 Quy began his career as Cardiacs' sound engineer, lighting technician and roadie alongside future drummer Dominic Luckman.
 He first gigged with Cardiacs, then called Cardiac Arrest, as reserve bass player for Jim Smith at Snoopies, Richmond in 1980.
 After Toy World (1981), Quy joined the band's live lineup as a synthesizer player and percussionist.
 He subsequently joined the band full-time as their percussionist, performing on their demo The Seaside (1983), the first release on their own label the Alphabet Business Concern.
 According to Eric Benac, his "madman percussion" featuring cowbells and marimbas adds depth to a handful of tracks including "Jibber and Twitch", "Hello Mr Sparrow", "It's a Lovely Day" and "Hope Day".
 During shows, Quy and William D. Drake played grinning madmen as the band's driving mythology became more pronounced.

 By 1983, Quy played percussion and keyboards in a semi-stable lineup with Tim Smith on guitar and lead vocals, Jim on bass and vocals, Drake on keyboards, Sarah Smith on saxophone and Luckman on drums, which would later be remembered as the band's classic lineup.
-Cardiacs' debut studio album A Little Man and a House and the Whole World Window (1988) was recorded with the lineup, which was expanded to include strings and a brass section.
+Cardiacs' single "Big Ship" (1987) and debut studio album A Little Man and a House and the Whole World Window (1988) were recorded with the lineup, which was expanded for the latter to include strings and a brass section.
 The track "A Little Man and a House" features Quy's factory-like percussion.
 For its follow-up, On Land and in the Sea (1989), Quy's work on "The Leader of the Starry Skies" was regarded as "supportive and effective" by Benac; the album's closing track, "The Everso Closely Guarded Line", features blasts of bashing percussion.
 A key part of the idiosyncratic band, Quy was a popular face on the UK underground.
 According to Uncut, he "enliven[ed] the band's controlled chaos with marimba, xylophone, cowbells, China cymbals and keyboards."